 Tech posted a solid 8-6 non-conference mark during the year, defeating Atlantic Sun Champion and NCAA participant North Florida twice and nearly pulling upset victories against high-profile opponents such as Tennessee, Alabama and USC.
 The Golden Eagles wrapped up the year at 12-18, dropping eight contests in league play by 10 or less points, including five by five points or less.

-The 46-year-old coach led the Tech program back to the Ohio Valley Conference tournament in 2013-14, posting a 17-16 overall record just one season after missing post season play with a 12-17 mark in an injury-plagued 2012-13 campaign.
+He led the Tech program back to back Ohio Valley Conference tournament in 2013-14, posting a 17-16 overall record just one season after missing post season play with a 12-17 mark in an injury-plagued 2012-13 campaign.
 Tech fought its way to a 9-7 record in OVC play in 2013-14, grabbing the No. 5 seed after finishing fourth in a stacked East Division.
 Payne led the group to a first-round victory over SIUE.